-The specific program mechanisms have not yet been determined by CDE.
-However, specific funding opportunities defined for summer learning and enrichment programs and comprehensive after school programs may (1) be required to demonstrate how they will identify students who missed the most inperson instruction over the past two school years and/or did not consistently participate in remote instruction and (2) identify how they will ensure that the programs they are offering will be focused on supporting those students in accelerating learning and engagement.
-Applicants could use LEA attendance data, local and statewide assessments, as well as other data maintained locally.
 3. Evidence-Based Comprehensive Afterschool Programs: Describe how the SEA will use the funds it reserves under section 2001(f)(3) of the ARP Act (totaling not less than 1 percent of the State's total allocation of ARP ESSER funds) for evidence-based comprehensive afterschool programs (including, for example, before-school programming), and ensure such programs respond to students' academic, social, emotional, and mental health needs.
 The description must include:

 In an effort to streamline and simplify the processes for applicants, CDE is aligning the requirements for summer learning and enrichment (as described in Section D, Part 2, of this plan) with the requirements for comprehensive afterschool programming (as described in Section D, Part 3, of this plan).
 This is done in alignment with Colorado House Bill 21-1259 requiring that CDE "create a streamlined process for local education providers to access funding for extended learning opportunities based on the specific needs of the local education provider."
 For this reason, the content is replicated in both sections.
+However, CDE will, through coding within any funding application(s), carefully track the funding distributed through this streamlined process as applicable to the required uses under Section D, Part 2, or Section D, Part 3.